samsquire/autoscaler/docs/index.rst

 Use `autoscaler init` to place configuration file `autoscaler.ini` into `/etc/autoscaler/autoscaler.ini`

-- Create a machine template file which is is a description of the AMI and machine size to use for scaling up.
+- Create an AWS command used for scaling up.
 - Place your AWS credentials
 - Place the SSH command to log into HAProxy
 - Place the comma separated list of HAProxy servers